Andrew Johnson|

 Rated capacity and net capacity appear to be the same number, but that’s not necessarily true.

-Rated capacity refers to the maximum weight on the data plate.
+Rated capacity refers to the maximum weight on the data plate2.
 This number can vary greatly from model to model, with capacity typically falling between 3,000 and 158,000 pounds.

 Net capacity, also known as payload capacity, is the actual weight the forklift can carry.
 It takes into consideration attachments, forklift weight, mast type, and any modifications to the vehicle.